ghost-goblin/javascriptFundamentals/part1.md

 - `let`provides **block-scoping**.
 - `const`is immutable and will throw an error if an attempt is made to change its value after it has been declared.

-Here is a link to the [Hacker Noon](https://medium.com/hackernoon/why-you-shouldnt-use-var-anymore-f109a58b9b70) article on why we shouldn't use var anymore
+Here is a link to the [Hacker Noon](https://medium.com/hackernoon/why-you-shouldnt-use-var-anymore-f109a58b9b70) on why we shouldn't use var anymore.

 ## 4. What are the rules for naming variables?
 - ⚠️ Declaring a variable twice triggers an error
+- The name must contain only letters, digits, or the symbols `$` and `_`
+- The first character must not be a digit
+- Case matters!
+- `let`, `class`, `return`, and `function` are reserved and cannot be used as variable names

 5. What are operators, operands, and operations?